 - Gluten-free oat flour: oats are loaded with soluble fibre shown to reduce LDL cholesterol, support a healthy gut and help balance blood sugar.
 They also contain good quality protein and helps to boost your energy.

-- Nut butter: adds protein and should satisfy your hunger throughout the day.
+- Nut butter: should satisfy your hunger throughout the day.
 Try using almond butter, cashew butter, peanut butter or seed butter.

 - Honey: adds a touch of sweetness.
 For vegan edible cookie dough bites, substitute with pure maple syrup as your liquid sweetener.